 It is a simple system, but things can go wrong.
-You will need to be able to use a multi-meeter to test for voltage, current (Amps) and resistance (Ohms) in order to check for proper operation of the circuit and to find faults when they exist.
+You will need to be able to use a multimeter to test for voltage, current (Amps) and resistance (Ohms) in order to check for proper operation of the circuit and to find faults when they exist.

-The two controls on our meeters are a “hold” button.
+The two controls on our meters are a “hold” button.
 Pressed once, it freezes the display when pressed, then unfreezes it when pressed again.
 The display says “hold” when it is frozen.
 Make sure it is not frozen.

 The other control is the selector switch.
 With the selector switch you can choose to test Volts, Ohms, or Amps.